 Note: The Fulfillment API covers only the transactions that have completed the checkout process.
 This API does not cover pending payment purchases that require upfront payment before shipment.

-The issueRefund method allows a seller to issue a full or partial refund to a buyer for a managed payments order.
+The issueRefund method allows a seller to issue a full or partial refund to a buyer for an order.
 Full or partial refunds can be issued at the order level or line item level.

 The payment dispute methods allow the seller to retrieve and manage buyer-initiated payment disputes.
 These particular payment disputes are disputes that buyers open up with their payment provider, such as PayPal or Visa, and then the seller is alerted once the payment disputes come into eBay's system